-Assignment: INA §237(a)(2)(A)(iii); INA §101(a)(43); INA §237(a)(2)(E); Mirza at 154-181.
+Assignment: INA §237(a)(2)(A)(iii); INA §101(a)(43); INA §237(a)(2)(E); Mirza at 147-206.

-CLASS 7: October 23 ARREST, DETENTION, REMOVAL PROCEEDINGS
+CLASS 8: October 8 ARREST, DETENTION / REMOVAL PROCEEDINGS

 The war on crime and illegal immigration has generated a significant increase in law enforcement personnel and an expansion of their authority to arrest and detain.
 We will discuss federal and state authority to arrest in a number of contexts; at the border, in the interior, abroad and for civil violations.
+We will address the notice requirements for removal proceedings.
 We will then examine issues relating to the detention of foreign nationals pending administrative proceedings and removal.

-Assignment: INA §236; INA §240(a),(b)(1), (b)(5) & (d); INA §241(a)(1)& (2); Mirza at 182-199.
+Assignment: INA §236; INA §240(a),(b)(1), (b)(5) & (d); INA §241(a)(1)& (2); Mirza at 207-223.

-CLASS 8: October 30 RELIEF FROM REMOVAL
+CLASS 9: October 15 RELIEF FROM REMOVAL

-There are a number of forms of relief available to foreign nationals faced with removal.
-Relief to the criminal defendant is either diminished or unavailable, depending on his/her status, length of residence, family ties to U.S. citizens and permanent residents, and the crime.
-Legislation has drastically eroded immigration remedies, even to long-term residents and those who, if deported, would face threats to life and freedom abroad.
+There are a number of forms of relief available to foreign nationals facing removal.
+Relief to the criminal defendant however is either diminished or unavailable, depending on his/her status, length of residence, family ties to U.S. citizens and permanent residents, and the crime.
+We will address retroactivity and relief under INA Section 212(c), as well as its successor statute, cancellation of removal for lawful permanent residents.

-Assignment: INA §212(c); INA §212(h); INA §240(A)(a).
-Mirza at 200-248.
+Assignment: INA §212(c); INA §240(A)(a).
+Mirza at 224-269.